hi-manshu/Charty/docs/HorizontalBarChart.md

 ## HorizontalBarChart

-> A bar chart or bar graph is a chart or graph that presents categorical data with rectangular bars with heights or lengths proportional to the values that they represent
+> A bar chart or bar graph is a chart or graph that presents categorical data with rectangular bars with width proportional to the values that they represent

 ### Using HorizontalBarChart in your project: